aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/10-cloudformation-fundamentals/200-lab-01-stack.md

 ---

 ### Overview
-In this lab you will learn how to use **AWS CloudFormation** to provision S3 bucket.
+This lab will start with the most basic template containing only Resources object, which contains a single resource declaration of the S3 bucket.

 ### Topics Covered
 By the end of this lab, you will be able to: